-The Tour de France rolls into town in a few weeks’ time and once again you’ll see those magnificent men on their cycling machines taking on the best the mountains can throw at them.
-There’s no Mont Ventoux on the route this year but back in 2009 there was … and we painted a big Union Flag across the road near the top of it!
+Every year the Tour de France rolls into town.
+Once again you’ll see those magnificent men on their cycling machines taking on the best the mountains can throw at them.
+Back in 2009 Mont Ventoux was on the route and we had the unoriginal idea of painting the road.
+We daubed a big Union Flag across the tarmac near the top of the mountain!
 And you could too!

 We’d always planned to visit the penultimate stage of the Tour that year (Montélimar to Mont Ventoux), flying into Marseille and driving up the mountain before heading straight to the final stage along the Champs Élysée.
 I hadn’t planned to paint a flag in the early hours of the morning, but maybe my friend Al maybe had.
 So at the base of the mountain he suggested we buy some red and blue gloss paint, some white emulsion, a roller and a paint tray before heading on up the course.